-This course is designed to teach you how to introduce skills, organize training lessons, and design a safe, positive, supportive, and challenging sport environment for beginning athletes.
+This course teaches you how to introduce skills, organize training lessons, and design a safe, positive, supportive, and challenging sport environment for beginning athletes.
 Students will develop a Practice Planning Instrument.

-HK 120 UT Biomechanical Analysis of Sport and Dance Performance
+ПΤ HK 120 Biomechanical Analysis of Sport and Dance Performance